hilafish/spree-environment/README.md

 2. login with user admin, password admin
 3. you'll be prompt to change the password, please do so.
 4. If you'll get "unauthorized!" message after login, just refresh the page and it'll get sorted out.
-5. click on "Home" and then choose the "dummy_exporter_dashboard"
+5. click on "Home" and then choose any of the available dashboards (MySQL, System, k8s)
 6. enjoy viewing the data :)

 Kibana: